UConn Huskies | WTNH.com

 Sources: UConn in talks to move back into Big East

+WNBA draft wide open at the top; Las Vegas has No. 1 pick

-What did the UConn women’s basketball players do on their snow day?
+UConn women’s basketball seniors reflect on college career

 Don't Miss